Jack and Jill

 Jack Sadelstein is a successful

-advertising executive in Los
+advertising executive based

-one event each year: the
+event each year: his

-identical twin sister Jill.
+identical twin sister Jill's

 Cast